Background pattern

 If you are pregnant or breastfeeding, think you may be pregnant, or plan to become pregnant, consult your doctor or nurse before using this medication.

-Chlorhexlan does not affect the ability to drive or operate machines.
+Clorhexlan does not alter the ability to drive or operate machines.

 3. How to use Clorhexlan

-Your doctor or nurse will select the required amount of solution based on the medical procedure, the area to be treated, and the area to be covered.
-If in doubt, ask your doctor or pharmacist.
+Your doctor or nurse will select the necessary amount of solution based on the medical procedure, the area to be treated, and the area to be covered.
+In case of doubt, ask your doctor or pharmacist.

-Use without dilution.
+Use undiluted.
 Clean and dry the skin before applying the medication.
-Apply directly to the affected area or on a gauze.
-Leave the medication to act for the time indicated based on the medical procedure.
+Apply directly to the affected area or to a gauze.
+Let it act for the time indicated based on the medical procedure.

 Clorhexlan is only used on the skin.